convox/convox/docs/reference/primitives/app/timers.md

 # Timer

 A Timer spawns a [Process](process.md) on a schedule.
 The schedule is defined using `cron` syntax.
-A timer is the equivalent of issuing a [convox run](../../cli/run.md) command but on a defined schedule.
-An application can have multiple timers defined.
+A Timer is the equivalent of issuing a [convox run](../../cli/run.md) command but on a defined schedule.
+An [App](../app.md) can have multiple Timers defined.

 ## Definition